knight-scott/Project-Pwnagotchi/README.md

-# Project Pwnag0dchi
+# Pwny Project (0x4Buddy)
-Created this since a lot of people were asking about the customized plugins & configurations I use.
-Following this guide, your Pwnagotchi will look *exactly* as seen on my socials & YouTube videos in ~5mins tops.
+Created this to begin working on Pwnagotchi plug-ins.
+Forked from SHUR1K-N

 You'll also find a complete Pwnagotchi noob build guide + some common troubleshooting methods here.